January 28, 2021

 Can I upgrade my policy to include enhanced COVID-19 cover?

 Please note: An additional cost may apply if you choose you upgrade your travel insurance policy to include enhanced COVID-19 cover.
+The cover will commence from when the Extension is added, not from the original date your policy was purchased and cover would not apply where you have already commenced your trip.

 COVID-19 Whilst Abroad